Pickleball Gear

 Design and feel

-Straight out of the box, this feels like a premium paddle.
-In the hand, it's well-weighted and stable, with just a touch of head heaviness that will slow it down a little.
+It's well-weighted and stable in the hand, though it has a touch of head heaviness that slows it down compared to the others on this list.
 However, the extra foam in the edges gives it a plush feel that I really noticed in my touch game.

 Performance